-Made with 4 simple ingredients, these easy to make salted caramel bliss balls are going be a hit with your family.
-They are free from gluten, dairy, grains, eggs and refined sugar and can be made nut free by substituting the almonds with shredded coconut.
+These salted caramel bliss balls are made with 4 simple ingredients.
+They are easy to make and are free from gluten, dairy, grains, eggs and refined sugar and can be made nut free by substituting the almonds with shredded coconut.

 I am all about healthy delicious recipes that don't involve a lot of preparation and use easy to find ingredients.
 Ingredients that you can find at any major supermarket or at your local health food shop, food markets or even on-line.